-The Affordable Housing Credit Improvement Act of 2019 (AHCIA) is bipartisan legislation that would expand and strengthen the Low-Income Housing Tax Credit (Housing Credit), a public-private partnership that has created more than 3.2 million affordable homes since 1986.
+The Affordable Housing Credit Improvement Act of 2019 (AHCIA) is bipartisan legislation that would expand and strengthen the Low-Income Housing Tax Credit (Housing Credit), a public-private partnership that has created 3.3 million affordable homes since 1986.
 The AHCIA, broadly supported by more than half of the House or Representatives and nearly half the Senate, would provide an additional 610,000 affordable homes over the next decade.

-> Advocacy Resource Center
+Advocacy Resource Center

 About the Affordable Housing Credit Improvement Act (AHCIA)

 Templates: Ask Your Legislators to Co-Sponsor the AHCIA

 To help move this vital legislation across the finish line, we encourage you to reach out to members of Congress who represent you directly and those who represent the areas in which you work to ask for their co-sponsorship.